mienaikoe/ziyu/Chapters/3-2-Chapter16.md

 <!--

 - Melna heads to Shaki Terminal to meet Pomri, but Pomri doesn't show
-- Melna goes to see Jes, and Linyu is there
+- Melna goes to see Žesse, and Linyu is there
 - Melna chases after hae and catches hae, with the pendant showing, and Melna seeing it
 - The two travel to Rudjan and talk on the way.
 - At Rudjan, they meet Ramne and Ginnu